Penn GSE/Netter Center Alumni Fellowship in Democratic Civic Engagement

 - Fellows will submit a ~10,000-word essay for public dissemination.
 Essays will be featured on a joint GSE/Netter Center page dedicated to this project.
 Publication in academic journals will be encouraged, but not required, as the fellowship remains open to a variety of targeted publication venues.
 Essays of joint authorship will also be encouraged.

 - Fellows will submit a ~800-word piece that could be used as an op-ed or educator’s playbook piece, describing learnings from the fellowship, what it means to be a civic professional, and the fellow’s relevant leadership activities in this work.

-- Must be an alum of Penn GSE’s Executive Doctorate in Higher Education Management, Mid-Career Doctoral Program in Educational Leadership, or Chief Learning Officer Doctoral Program.
-Each program will select one of their own alumni for the fellowship for the pilot year of AY22-23.
+Must be an alum of Penn GSE’s Executive Doctorate in Higher Education Management, Mid-Career Doctoral Program in Educational Leadership, or Chief Learning Officer Doctoral Program.
+Each program will select one of their own alumni for the fellowship for AY23-24.

 Each applicant must have a Penn faculty who has agreed to serve as their fellowship faculty mentor.
 During the fellowship year, faculty mentors will be encouraged to connect the alumni fellows to other students and faculty colleagues through existing structures (e.g., the GSE Research Apprenticeship Course).

 A personal statement (~750 words) addressing your interest in the Fellowship, and your intended area of focus with rationale; readers of your application will be interested in your current or previous responsibilities/activities/research related to civic engagement

 The faculty member who has agreed to serve as your faculty mentor throughout the fellowship year, with a letter of support from them

 Applicants are encouraged to be in touch with their respective doctoral program with any questions.